-- Utilizes ongoing assessment data to revise the diagnoses, outcomes and plan of care as needed.
+- Utilizes ongoing assessment data to revise the diagnoses, outcomes, and plan of care as needed.

 - Evaluates the effectiveness of interventions and the patient’s response in relation to outcomes.

 - COLLABORATION: The process whereby the health care team plan and practice together as colleagues working interdependently within the boundaries of their scope of practices using shared values and mutual respect for each others’ contribution to care for individuals, their families and communities.
-Major elements include non-hierarchal relationships and intra-inter professional collegiality.
+Major elements include non-hierarchical relationships and intra-inter professional collegiality.